hassenhamdi/HyDRA/README.md

 1.  **Ensure Docker Desktop is installed** and configured to use the WSL2 backend.
 2.  **Follow the official guide:** [Milvus Docs - Install on Windows](https://milvus.io/docs/install_standalone-windows.md)
-    - This involves downloading a `docker-compose.yml` file and running `docker-compose up -d` in your terminal.
 </details>

 ### 3. Clone HyDRA & Install Dependencies